wp-plugins/stageshow/trunk/readme.txt

 * Version History for StageShow Plugins

+= 2.5.3 (04/02/2014) =
+* Bug Fix: Fatal Error on Checkout - STAGESHOWLIB_LOGSALEMODE_CHECKOUT undefined

 = 2.5.2 (03/02/2014) =
 * Bug Fix: Interaction with other plugins can cause Performance Date & Time Picker to fail
 * Bug Fix: Adding border to settings page corrupts other admin pages
-* Bug Fix: No of sets in Price Plan not saved in new performance prices  (StageShow+ only)
+* Bug Fix: No of sets in Price Plan not saved in new performance prices  (StageShow+)
-* Bug Fix: Allocated Seats availability not checked before commiting sale (StageShowGold only)
+* Bug Fix: Allocated Seats availability not checked before commiting sale (StageShowGold)
-* Bug Fix: Allocated Seats not saved for Reservations (StageShowGold only)
+* Bug Fix: Allocated Seats not saved for Reservations (StageShowGold)
-* Added check that seats are still available on checkout (StageShowGold only)
+* Added check that seats are still available on checkout (StageShowGold)
 * PHP with E_STRICT enabled generates warnings

 = 2.5.1 (26/01/2014) =